Guide

 The problem with Send-MgUserMessage

-Microsoft deprecated Send-MailMessage and pointed everyone to the Graph PowerShell SDK.
-But the replacement is harder, not easier.
-Send-MgUserMessage sends an existing draft -- it can't send a new email directly.
-You first create a draft with New-MgUserMessage, then send it in a second call.
-According to Microsoft's official documentation, the full workflow looks like this:
+The cmdlet can't send a new email directly -- it only sends an existing draft.
+You first create the draft with New-MgUserMessage, then dispatch it in a second call.
+According to Microsoft's official documentation, the full workflow requires:

 - Register an Azure AD app in portal.azure.com with the correct redirect URIs